Cost Per Unit Definition

 - Total Fixed Cost: Total of costs which does not change in the company when there is a change in number or amount of goods or the service produced

-- Total Variable Cost: Total of costs which changes in the company when there is a change in number or amount of goods or the service produced
+- Total Variable Cost: Total of costs that changes in the company when there is a change in number or amount of goods or the service produced

 A total number of the units produced: Quantity of total units produced during a particular period.

 How to Calculate Cost Per Unit?

 - Firstly, the company should calculate the total amount of money spent on the fixed cost during the period by adding all the expenditure incurred on the fixed cost for the period.

 - After this, it should calculate the total amount of money spent on the variable cost during the period by adding all the expenditure incurred on the variable cost for the period.

 - Then, a value derived in step 1 should be added with the value calculated in step 2, i.e., the sum of total fixed cost and total variable cost.

 - After this total number of the units produced during that time is to be derived.